Three important habits for growth that an engineer with a liberal arts background learned in his first year

 Hello!

-I'm Rin from the System Solutions Department.
+This is Lynn from the System Solutions Department

 1. Ask honest questions

-In other words, "don't give the impression that you understand .
+In other words, don't give the impression that you understand .

-2. Make an effort to fully understand
+2. Make an effort to understand

-3. Proactively output
+3. Actively output your ideas

 Output is the most powerful way to determine what you understand and what you don't understand